ahuh/local-path-provisioner/README_FORK.md

   ```
   * *[NEW]* Other possible customizations (see main README for details):
     * In `config.json`, use `sharedFileSystemPath` instead of `nodePathMap` to use a filesystem that is mounted on all nodes at the same time (e.g. NFS).
 In this case all access modes are supported: `ReadWriteOnce`, `ReadOnlyMany` and `ReadWriteMany` for storage claims.
     * In addition `volumeBindingMode: Immediate` can be used in StorageClass definition.
+WARNING: do not use `Immediate` if you have not declared a `sharedFileSystemPath` in the configuration (for `nodePathMap`, you need to wait for the first consumer, to know which node will host the volume)

 * PVC using a "Local Path Provisioner" storage class named `local-path`:
   ```yaml